suzylebel/suzylebel/README.md

 ### Howdy!
-I'm Suzy and I'm a Full-stack Web Developer 👋
+I'm Suzy and I'm a creative and curious Full Stack Web Developer 👋

-*I'm a new Full-Stack Developer with a marketing and creative content background!*
+*I'm a new Full Stack Web Developer with a marketing and creative content background!*

 🌱 I’m currently learning more about React and polishing my UX/UI design skills!
 📫 Feel free to email me at suzy.lebel@gmail.com